kwaldenphd/apis-python/README.md

 # Example: U.S. Census Bureau Data

-37. Let's say we want to work with the U.S. Census Bureau's API.

 <p align="center"><a href="https://github.com/kwaldenphd/apis-python/blob/main/Figure_2.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/apis-python/blob/main/Figure_2.png?raw=true" /></a></p>

-38. First step is to navigate to the Census Bureau's ["About"](https://www.census.gov/data/developers/about.html) page for developers and click the "Request a Key" icon.

-39. Once you've completed the "Request a Key" form, you should receive an API key via email.
+Let's say we want to work with the U.S. Census Bureau's API.
+First step is to navigate to the Census Bureau's ["About"](https://www.census.gov/data/developers/about.html) page for developers and click the "Request a Key" icon.
+Once you've completed the "Request a Key" form, you should receive an API key via email.
 This will look like a long string of letters and numbers.

-40. Next step is to identify which Census Bureau dataset you want to work with.

-41. A wide range of datasets are available via the Census Bureau's API, ranging from the facets of data from the American Community Survey to data from the Decennial Census.

-42. Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.
+The next step is to identify which Census Bureau dataset you want to work with.
+A wide range of datasets are available via the Census Bureau's API, ranging from the facets of data from the American Community Survey to data from the Decennial Census.
+Explore the list of options (["Available APIs"](https://www.census.gov/data/developers/data-sets.html)) and decide on a specific dataset.

-43. For the purposes of this example, I'm going to work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count by state.
+For the purposes of this example, let's work with [five-year data from the American Community survey](https://www.census.gov/data/developers/data-sets/acs-5year.html) to find a recent population count by state.

-44. First thing I want to do is explore the documentation available for this dataset so I know what might (or should) return from the API call.
+The first thing we want to do is explore the documentation available for this dataset so we know what might (or should) return from the API call.
 - [Link to documentation for 2019 subset of this dataset](https://www.census.gov/data/developers/data-sets/acs-5year.html)

-45. As you can see from the documentation, there are MANY variables and data points contained in this dataset.

-46. For this example, I'm going to stick to the original question of wanting a recent population count by state.

-47. From looking at the documentation, I know my API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]`
+As you can see from the documentation, there are MANY variables and data points contained in this dataset.
+For this example, let's stick to the original question of wanting a recent population count by state.
+From looking at the documentation, we know the URL for the API call will start with `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]`

-48. And from looking at the [full list of variables](https://api.census.gov/data/2019/acs/acs5/variables.html), I know my variable name for "Total Population is `B01003_001E`.

-49. So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E`.

-50. This API call will return total population for all geographies in the ACS dataset.
+And from looking at the [full list of variables](https://api.census.gov/data/2019/acs/acs5/variables.html), we can tell the variable name for "Total Population is `B01003_001E`.
+So the API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E`.
+This API call will return total population for all geographies in the ACS dataset.

-51. I can modify the API call to only return "Total Population" for the all states in the dataset.

-52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E&for=state:*`.
+We can modify the API call to only return "Total Population" for the all states in the dataset.
+The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[API_KEY]&get=B01003_001E&for=state:*`.
+You can paste this URL into your browser (with your API key) to check to make sure the API call is using the correct URL.
   * No brackets around the API key.

-53. You can paste this URL into your browser (with your API key) to check to make sure the API call is using the correct URL.
-  * Again, no brackets around the API key.

-54. Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.
+Check out the [Census Bureau's API documentation and sample queries](https://www.census.gov/data/developers/guidance/api-user-guide/query-examples.html) to learn more about how to customize your API call.

-55. Now to bring this into Python.
+Now to bring this into Python.

 ```Python
 # import requests module